Advanced Garmin Fishfinder Techniques: Master Your Fishing Game

 1.3 Color Scheme

-Garmin offers several color palettes (e.g., Blue, Copper, Midnight):
+Garmin provides various color palettes (e.g., Blue, Copper, Midnight), each serving different fishing environments:

-• Blue palette: Excellent for mid-depth fishing with bright fish arches
+• Blue palette: Great for mid-depth fishing with pronounced fish arches.

-• Midnight palette: Best for night fishing or bright sun glare
+• Midnight palette: Best used during night fishing or in bright sunlight.

-• Copper or Lava: Ideal for structure scanning in SideVü™
+• Copper or Lava: Perfect for structure scanning in SideVü™ view.

 2. Sonar Techniques for Structure Identification